-The Scottish Government has confirmed that discretionary points will be paid from 1 April 2019 for work done in 2018-19.
-However, distinction awards continue to be frozen with no increase in the value of the awards, no new awards and no progression through the award scheme during 2019-20.
+The Scottish Government has confirmed that discretionary points will be paid from 1 April 2021 for work done in 2020-21.
+However, distinction awards continue to be frozen with no increase in the value of the awards, no new awards and no progression through the award scheme.

-This is the tenth year of the freeze on higher awards.
-The doctors and dentists pay review body, the Scottish Academy of Medical Royal Colleges and the medical schools of Scotland support our concern that the ongoing freeze on the distinction awards scheme is having a serious effect on recruitment to senior posts.
+It has been more than 10 years since the freeze on higher awards.
+The DDRB (doctors and dentists pay review body), the Scottish Academy of Medical Royal Colleges and the medical schools of Scotland support our concern that the ongoing freeze on the distinction awards scheme is having a serious effect on recruitment to senior posts.
 We are also concerned that the lack of new awards puts Scotland at a disadvantage in relation to other parts of the UK where new awards continue to be made.